What You Need to Know about Virginia’s Temporary PPE Sales Tax Exemption for Businesses

 For a full list of qualifying products, see the Guidelines for Retail Sales and Use Tax Exemption for Personal Protective Equipment.

-You must have a COVID-19 safety protocol in place to qualify for this exemption.
+You must have a COVID-19 safety protocol in place to qualify for this temporary exemption.
 See the Guidelines for Retail Sales and Use Tax Exemption for Personal Protective Equipment for more information on these protocols and additional guidance.

 For more information, including the Exemption Certificate, see the Sales Tax Exemptions page.

 If you have any questions, please contact Customer Services at 804.367.8037.